American Conservation Experience: CA AmeriCorps Professional Development Program

 Summary: American Conservation Experience, a Non-Profit Conservation Corps based in Santa Cruz, CA, is currently hiring energetic, ambitious young adults to participate as AmeriCorps members in a six month outdoor skills training program preparing them for careers in resource management with ACE, with other conservation corps, or with public agencies such as the National Park Service, US Forest Service, US Fish and Wildlife, or the Bureau of Land Management.

-ACE is currently hiring corps members for an AmeriCorps term in 2013:
+ACE is currently hiring corps members for an AmeriCorps term in 2014: Start Date: March 6, 2014

-A 1,000 hour, 27 week commitment is required.
-You are encouraged to consider volunteering with our non-AmeriCorps crews in CA or AZ if you wish to start earlier than March 10th.
+A 900 hour (minimum), 27 week commitment is required.
+You are encouraged to consider volunteering with our non-AmeriCorps crews in CA or AZ if you wish to start earlier than March 2014.

-Position Description: AmeriCorps Professional Development Interns will spend 6 months training on complex trail construction, forestry, and environmental restoration projects under the guidance of ACE’s most highly skilled staff members.
+Position Description: AmeriCorps Members will spend 6 months training on complex trail construction, forestry, and environmental restoration projects under the guidance of ACE’s most skilled staff members.
 The goal of the position is to accomplish meaningful project work for a variety of agencies while becoming proficient in advanced field techniques such as trail construction, ecological restoration, dry stone masonry, and chainsaw use.

-AmeriCorps Professional Development Members will also gain leadership skills while helping to supervise, train, and generally support ACE volunteers who are rotated into long term projects.
-Each Member is required to coordinate one volunteer event, recruiting a minimum of ten members of the Santa Cruz community or a local community near a project site to participate in a volunteer day alongside ACE crews.
+AmeriCorps Members will also gain leadership skills while helping to supervise, train, and generally support ACE volunteers who are rotated into long term projects.
+Each Member is required to coordinate one volunteer event, recruiting a minimum of ten members of the Santa Cruz community or a local community near a project site to participate in a service project.

 All work is physically demanding, occasionally requiring stints in the backcountry and/or extended stays in the field.
 This position requires hiking, backpacking, camping and cooking outdoors while at front country and wilderness spike camps.

-Location: Members will be based in Santa Cruz, CA. Projects will take place at various locations throughout California.
+Location: Members will be based in Santa Cruz and/or South Lake Tahoe, CA. Projects will take place at various locations throughout California.
 All participants must be flexible and willing to be assigned to a variety of locations and for multiple agencies, wherever community need is the highest.
-Project assignments vary in length from two weeks to two months so Members will experience a range of opportunities throughout their six month term.
+Project assignments vary in length from one week to several months so Members will experience a range of opportunities throughout their six-month term.

-Pay: AmeriCorps Professional Development Members receive a living allowance of $6,400 (before tax) for 1,000 hours of service, spread evenly over the 27 week period.
+Pay: AmeriCorps Members receive a living allowance of $6,400 (before tax) for a minimum of 900 hours of service, spread evenly over the 27 week period.
 Upon successful completion of the program, Members receive an AmeriCorps education award of up to $2,775 to be used to pay tuition or student loans.
-Food and housing (tents or primitive facilities) on project days are provided.
-Members will pay $100/month for housing and ACE will provide housing on off days in Santa Cruz and/or Lake Tahoe.
+Food on project days and subsidized housing are provided (Members pay $100/month for housing).

-• Internship is available to US Citizens and Green Card holders only.
+• Position is available to US Citizens and Legal Permanent Residents of the US.

-• Interns must have personal medical insurance for the duration of their participation with ACE.
+• Members must have personal medical insurance for the duration of their participation with ACE.

-• ACE will provide tents to all Members (upon request) but all other camping items such as sturdy boots, sleeping bags, backpacks, and raingear must be provided by successful applicants.
+• ACE will provide tents to all Members (upon request), but other camping items such as sturdy boots, sleeping bags, backpacks, and raingear must be provided by successful applicants.

 • Due to fire hazard conditions in ACE, smoking is not permitted.